wfogame/BestCodeEditor/docs.md

 - `res.statusMessage` — Set or get the HTTP status message.
 - `res.writeContinue()` — Send a 100 Continue message.
 - `res.writeProcessing()` — Send a 102 Processing message (rarely used).
+- `res.finished` — Boolean, true if response has been sent.
+- `res.headersSent` — Boolean, true if headers have been sent.

 **Example:**
 ```js